NFL on television in the 1960s: 1960

 NBC held individual team contracts with the Pittsburgh Steelers and Baltimore Colts in 1959, 1960 and 1961.
 While the games were blacked out in Pittsburgh and Baltimore, they were broadcast on other NBC stations.
 In some cases, the game broadcast was seen on CBS in the visiting team's home region.
 NBC covered eleven games in 1960 and 13 games in 1961 in a "Game of the Week" format.
 NBC would take one week off due to its coverage of the World Series.
 During this era, NBC broadcast pre-recorded and edited hour-long broadcasts of NFL games in the off-season under the title Best of Pro Football.

-On June 9, 1960, the league signed a five-year television contract with ABC, which brought in revenues of approximately $2,125,000 per year for the entire league.
+On June 9, 1960, the AFL signed a five-year television contract with ABC, which brought in revenues of approximately $2,125,000 per year for the entire league.
 The deal called for ABC to broadcast approximately 37 regular season games, the AFL Championship Game and the AFL All-Star Game.
 These games were typically broadcast regionally on 15 consecutive Sundays and on Thanksgiving Day.
-This became the first ever cooperative television plan for professional football, in which the proceeds of the contract were divided equally among member clubs; the National Football League would follow suit in 1961, a move that required Congress to pass the Sports Broadcasting Act of 1961 to accommodate such collective broadcasting contracts.
+This became the first-ever cooperative television plan for professional football, in which the proceeds of the contract were divided equally among member clubs; the National Football League would follow suit in 1961, a move that required Congress to pass the Sports Broadcasting Act of 1961 to accommodate such collective broadcasting contracts.